-This Memorandum of Understanding between Chabot-Las Positas Community College District - Chabot College and Hayward Unified School District, Student Parent Support Programs (HUSD-SPSP), is made on June 3, 2020 regarding the purchase of college level classes to be offered to middle school students and HUSD Parents, as part of the Second Chance Program, during the fall 2020 and spring 2021 terms.
+This Memorandum of Understanding between Chabot-Las Positas Community College District - Chabot College and Hayward Unified School District, Student Parent Support Programs (HUSD-SPSP), is made on June 21, 2022, regarding the purchase of college-level classes to be offered to middle school students and HUSD Parents, as part of the Second Chance Program, during the fall 2022, spring 2023, summer 2023 terms.

-It is understood that HUSD-SPSP will be utilizing funds through their Youth Engaged in Sports (YES) Hayward Grant, 21st Century ASSETs, and 21st Century Community Learning Centers Grants to reimburse Chabot College for degree applicable credit classes to be offered at area elementary and middle schools, and Parents in Second Chance within the Hayward Unified School District Boundaries.
-It is understood that 13 - three (3) unit Chabot College courses will be the maximum courses requested (13 - 3 unit courses in summer, fall and spring semester).
+It is understood that HUSD-SPSP will be utilizing funds through their After School Enrichment and Safety (ASES) and 21st Century Community Learning Center, to reimburse Chabot College for degree-applicable credit classes to be offered at area middle schools and Parents in the Second Chance program within the Hayward Unified School District Boundaries.
+It is understood that up to 14 three-unit (3) and/or two-unit (2) Chabot College courses will be the maximum courses requested (6 in the fall, 6 in the spring, and 2 in the summer).